casiimir/casiimir/README.md

 My name is Casimiro, I really want to be a skilled <strong>software engineer</strong> and I'll do whatever it takes to get there!!
 Actually I'm experimenting with a lot of thing for now, GitHub it's my warehouse, maybe you can find something interesting here!

-- 🌱 Actually I'm learning Advanced Javascript and React
+- 🌱 Actually I'm learning React
 - 💻 and working on a Web App that uses Machine Learning face recognitions API
 - ⚡ Fun fact: I have a master's degree in Philosophy